survivejs/react-book/manuscript/08_building_kanban.md

 Minification will convert our code into a smaller format without losing any meaning.
 Usually this means some amount of rewriting code through predefined transformations.
 Sometimes this can break code as it can rewrite pieces of code you inadvertently depend upon.
 This is the reason why we gave explicit ids to our stores for instance.

 The easiest way to enable minification is to call `webpack -p` (`-p` as in `production`).
-As Uglify will output a lot of these and they don't provide value in this case, we'll be disabling them.
+As Uglify will output a lot of warnings and they don't provide value in this case, we'll be disabling them.
 Add the following section to your Webpack configuration:

 **webpack.config.js**